joemoose/dungeoneers.d20/docs/play.md

 ### Restoring Your Luck

-Anytime you roll a critical success on an attribute check, increase your LUCK score by one point to a maximum of 18.
-Conversely, rolling a critical failure decreases your LUCK score by one point to a minimum of zero.
+Anytime you roll a **critical success** on an attribute save, increase your LUCK score by one point to a maximum of 18.
+Conversely, rolling a **critical failure** decreases your LUCK score by one point to a minimum of zero.

 ## Zones